wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 1. Go to [Microsoft Cloud for Healthcare Trial License Request Form](https://aka.ms/MCHTrial/?azure-portal=true) and fill out the required information and select **Submit**.

-1. You will receive an email with a URL that contains an offer code that you can use to claim a 30-day trial license for Microsoft Cloud for Healthcare.
-After you have received that email, copy the URL.
+1. You'll receive an email with a URL that contains an offer code that you can use to claim a 30-day trial license for Microsoft Cloud for Healthcare.
+After you've received that email, copy the URL.

 1. Open a new tab while signed in to your **M365 trial tenant** as global administrator, and then paste the URL.